joonhanofficial/ai-marketing-workflow-demo-my-secret-hacks/README.md

 AI supports the workflow, but the human keeps final judgment and quality control.

+---

-## Practical Marketing Use Cases
+## Practical Use Cases

 ### Use Case 1: Campaign Idea Development

-AI can help expand one rough idea into several campaign angles.

-Human review then selects the strongest angle based on audience, brand fit, and feasibility.
+Turn one rough idea into several campaign angles, then review for audience fit, brand fit, and feasibility.

 ### Use Case 2: Content Repurposing

-A single idea can be repurposed into:
+Convert one approved idea into:

-- TikTok/Reels script
+- short-form scripts
-- Instagram caption
+- captions
-- carousel outline
+- carousel outlines
 - email copy
-- landing page section
+- landing page sections
-- client proposal paragraph
+- proposal paragraphs

-This helps the team move faster without restarting from zero each time.

-### Use Case 3: Landing Page Review
+### Use Case 3: Production Handoff Support

-AI can help diagnose whether a landing page section is clear, persuasive, and easy to act on.

-The workflow can produce exact copy edits instead of vague feedback.
+Turn approved content ideas into clearer notes for design or production, including:

+- objective
+- format
+- key message
+- CTA
+- review criteria

 ### Use Case 4: Client Proposal Support

-AI can help structure proposals from messy inputs.

-The human still checks strategy, claims, pricing, feasibility, and client fit.
+Structure messy inputs into clearer proposal sections while keeping strategy, claims, pricing, feasibility, and client fit under human review.

 ### Use Case 5: Singapore Customer Behaviour Localisation

-AI can help generate variations, but human judgment is needed to check whether the wording feels natural for Singapore audiences.
+Review whether wording feels natural for Singapore audiences, especially around tone, trust signals, and language that may feel too salesy.

-This matters because local tone, trust signals, and “too salesy” wording can affect response.
+---

-## What This Demo Is Meant to Prove
+## What This Demo Shows

-This project is meant to show that I can:
+This demo is meant to show how I would add value in the role by being able to:

-- understand the role beyond the job title
+- support planning, coordination, and execution
-- use AI as a practical workflow tool
+- use AI to organise marketing work, not just generate content
-- structure messy marketing inputs
+- turn messy inputs into clearer outputs
-- think about content, campaigns, and customer behaviour
+- connect content, campaigns, and customer behaviour
-- create clear digital presentation
+- present ideas clearly as a digital asset
 - keep human review and quality control in the process

+---

 ## What This Demo Is Not